Salon (gathering): Historiography

-Conversation, content and the form of the salon
+Conversation, content and form

-Contemporary literature about the salons is dominated by idealistic notions of politeness, civility and honesty, though whether they lived up to these standards is a matter of debate.
+Contemporary literature about the salons is dominated by idealistic notions of politeness, civility and honesty, though it is debated whether they lived up to these standards.
 These older texts tend to portray reasoned debates and egalitarian polite conversation.
-Dena Goodman claims that, rather than being leisure based or 'schools of civilité', salons were at 'the very heart of the philosophic community' and thus integral to the process of Enlightenment.
-In short, Goodman argues, the 17th and 18th century saw the emergence of the academic, Enlightenment salons, which came out of the aristocratic 'schools of civilité'.
-Politeness, argues Goodman, took second-place to academic discussion.
+Dena Goodman contends that, rather than being leisure-based or "schools of civilité", salons were at "the very heart of the philosophic community" and thus integral to the process of Enlightenment.
+In short, Goodman argues, the 17th and 18th century saw the emergence of the academic, Enlightenment salons, which came out of the aristocratic "schools of civilité".
+Politeness, argues Goodman, took second place to academic discussion.